Dalucha Collection

-The Dalucha, or Akashdeep, is a traditional Newari oil lamp from Kathmandu, characterized by its long spout and rounded reservoir.
+The Dalucha, or Akashdeep, the sacred lamp of Kathmandu Valley, is a culturally significant oil lamp from the Newari people, renowned for their metalwork and architectural craftsmanship in the Kathmandu Valley for over a millennium.
 It symbolizes the eradication of darkness and holds cultural and spiritual significance in Hindu and Buddhist traditions.
 Commonly hung outside homes, temples, and monasteries in the Kathmandu Valley, the Dalucha represents the history of the city's founding and the Newar communities' legacy, with its flame honoring Nepal's artistic and spiritual heritage.

 How are our Dalucha made?